conor52/Conor-McCarthy-Milestone-1-Project/README.md

 Lastly, I wanted to add more functionality to the forms, but I only went as far as the demonstrations went on code institute.

+*Post Project Submission Note:* For my own curiosity I went back and decided to finish some of these features.
+Their is now a smooth transition with the anchor arrow and the icons will change thanks so some JS I added.
+I have demonstrated form functionality in later projects so I didn't think it was necessary here and the additional pages I saw as a matter of not having enough time/wasnt required to submit, it was never a question of weather I was competent enough to do it at the time.

  ## TECHNOLOGIES USED

  [bootstrap:](https://getbootstrap.com/) convenient grid system for laying out my webpage plus many other functionalities, such as a Collapsible  navbar and a accordion.